zahediparsa/Google-Scholar-Data-Mining/README.md

 For each university, the following metrics were calculated:

 - **Breadth (touch_with_10):** This metric counts the number of subjects where the university has published more than 10 articles.
-It provides an indication of how widely the university's research output is spread across different subjects.
+It indicates how widely the university's research output is spread across different subjects.

 - **Depth with University Mean (depth_with_uni_mean):** This metric counts the number of subjects where the university has published more articles than the calculated threshold specific to that university (based on the square root of the total number of articles from the university).
 It offers a relative measure of depth compared to the university's overall output.